Kaushal2612/Kafka-Using-Java/README.md

-In this project, Producer and Consumer to writes and read messages from the topic using Apache Kafka.
+In this project, Producer and Consumer to writes and read messages from the Kafka Topic using Apache Kafka.

-Currently, The HelloProducer Application produces data on the topic _json_ when receive the message via Rest Endpoint and HelloConsumer consumes data from the same topic.
+Currently, When the Rest Endpoint being called, Producer Application writes data on the topic _json_ and ConsumerApplication read data from the same topic.

 About Apache Kafka: https://medium.com/analytics-vidhya/apache-kafka-architecture-getting-started-with-apache-kafka-771d69ac6cef